The-FireHub-Project-old/TheCore/docs/topics/api/Str.md

     <def title="This method has parameters:">
         <list><li>int <format style="bold">$times</format> - <format style="italic">
 Number of time the input string should be repeated.
-If the $times is set to 0 or less, the function will return empty string.
+If the $times are set to 0 or less, the function will return an empty string.
 </format></li><li>string <format style="bold">$separator</format> = '' - <format style="italic">[optional]
 Separator in between any repeated string.
 </format></li></list>